syncfusion-content/javascript-docs/js/api/ejToolbar.md

-Specifies showRoundedCorner property for the Toolbar during initialization.
+Displays the Toolbar with rounded corners.

 #### Default Value